INST377-UMD/inst377-group-project-lilydinh15/README.md

 Developer Manual: Welcome to our City Explorer App.
-Before you begin, make sure the following dependencies has been installed: -npm,insomnia or postman.(do this after you clone the repo)
+Before you begin, make sure the following dependencies has been installed: -npm, supabase,insomnia or postman.(do this after you clone the repo)

 JSONView plugin is also reccomend.